Governance and Strategy

 Starting 1 January 2016, Malakoff also implemented Code of Conduct ("COC") on all its employees that sets out the principles, practices and standards of good personal and corporate behaviour, as mentioned in the Corporate Governance Statement on pages 62 to 84 of the Annual Report 2016.

 Strategic Business Development

 The Group has an attractive portfolio of international power and water production assets and remains committed to the power and water businesses.
 There are limited opportunities in the domestic conventional power generation industry.
-However, opportunities in renewables such as local solar and Waste-to-Energy (“WTE”) projects continue to be pursued, particularly in anticipation of the Malaysian Government’s target to achieve a cumulative solar capacity of 1,000 MW by 2020, commencing with 250 MW in 2017.
+However, opportunities in renewables such as solar and Waste-to-Energy (“WTE”) projects continue to be pursued, particularly in anticipation of the Malaysian Government’s target to achieve a cumulative large scale solar capacity of 1,000 MW by 2020, commencing with 250 MW in 2017.
 As a result, there is a need to aggressively explore strategic opportunities overseas, focusing on mergers and acquisitions (“M&As”) for quick and sustainable growth.

 Given the dynamic domestic landscape in Malaysia, we need to continuously challenge ourselves to deliver a competitive electricity tariff to the off-taker and ultimately to consumers.
 We are strategically on the lookout for new overseas ventures and acquisitions, including potential business diversification which would add value to our shareholders.

 Malakoff is committed to undertaking responsible investment.
 Our process for new investments takes into account heightened concerns about the environmental and social impact of our target markets and the solutions and support required to ensure sustainable value creation.
 In delivering economic growth, our aim is to generate respectable profits for existing and new business opportunities without sacrificing long-term economic value creation.
 With regard to our existing assets, we are continuously working to improve operational efficiency and ensure sustainable business operations.